maxahirwe/sguide/README.md

 ### Technologies Used:

 -   OpenAI API
--   Ruby on Rails 6 (for building the web application)
+-   Ruby on Rails 6
 -   ERB HTML, CSS, and JavaScript (front-end development)
+-   Ruby version 2.7
+-   Database: Production:SQLITE | Production:POSTGRSQL
+-   Docker

 ### How it Works: